- US Online Poker

 What makes this system legal is a combination of two factors.
 First is that the Sweeps Coins aren’t technically money even though they can be redeemed for cash prizes, and that you don’t purchase them directly but receive them while buying Gold Coins.
 The second is that even this purchase is technically not necessary.
 You can send a hand-written request to the company through the mail, and receive a small quantity of Sweeps Coins for free.
 This satisfies the “no purchase necessary” criterion for these casinos to fall under sweepstakes law, rather than being considered a form of gambling.

 As of July 2020, the Virginia Lottery now offers its products online.
-This includes tickets to its major draws like Powerball, but it also includes instant online games.
+This includes the ability to buy Powerball tickets online, as well as other draws, but it also extends to instant online games.

 These games come in the same range of prices and potential payouts as scratch tickets.
 The gameplay is more interactive, however, and involves sounds and animations that often make these products resemble slot machines more than lottery tickets.
 Overall, playing the iLottery is quite a bit like using an online casino, and Virginia will even offer you a signup bonus.